THICK-LEAF FIG Ficus callophylla Blume (1825) SECTION:CONOSYCEA

 Leaf: The medium size 6-13 x3-6 oval glossy leaves have a small drip tip at the apex.

 Fig: Medium fig 0.8 x 1.3 are usually wider than long with a constricted base.
-The figs ripen green, yellow, orange, pink to purple with a small peaked ostiole.
+The figs ripen green, white, pink to purple with a small peaked ostiole.

-Distribution: A generally scarce but locally common fig of the coastal lowlands throughout Borneo.
+Distribution: A generally scarce fig of the coastal lowlands throughout Borneo.
 Prefers freshwater swamps and river banks.

-Sabah: Has been collected on the road to the Babagon Agricultural Station in the Crocker Range.
+Sabah: Has been collected on the road to the Babagon Agricultural Station in the Crocker Range, but I could not find it on a recent visit (2017).
+Present at Deramakot.

 Sarawak: Anderson (1980) describes this fig as rare but widespread in the freshwater swamps of Sarawak.
 At Lambir the 20th most common hemi-epiphyte i.e. very uncommon.
 Kalimantan:.
 At Gng Palung described as rare.